Rutger von Ascheberg: Death

 Ascheberg died in Gothenburg on 17 April 1693.
 He was buried in German Church (Tyska kyrkan), also known as Kristine Church, Gothenburg, on 26 August 1694.
 King Charles XI attended the funeral.

 Among the manors and estates that Ascheberg owned at the time of his death were Kastellegården, Gullmarsberg, Holma, Torreby, Stenungsön and Ström, in Bohuslän, as well as Sövdeborg, Agerup and Tosterup in Scania.

 Marriage and children

-In 1650, Ascheberg married Maria Eleonora von Bussech, member of a noble family from Hessen.
-She lived 1632–1690 and was buried in 1691, in the same church that Ascheberg would be buried three years later.
-The couple had the following children:
+In 1650, at the age of twenty-nine, Rutger von Ascheberg married Maria Eleonora von Bussech (1632–1690), an eighteen-year-old girl from a Hessian noble family.
+She was buried in 1691, in the same church that her husband would be buried in three years later.

+Maria Eleonora was constantly pregnant during much of her marriage, giving birth almost once a year.
+The couple had 25 children in just 26 years, of which only 12 are known by name: